-7 Simple Egg Substitutes for Vegan Baking
+8 Simple Egg Substitutes for Vegan Baking

 Don’t Eat Eggs?
 You are not alone.
 Due to the rapid growth of people adopting a plant-based or vegan lifestyle, many more egg-substitutes are popping up on store shelves and recipe blogs alike.
 Check out this quick informative guide for the best egg-less egg replacements to use in any baking recipe especially those powered by Growing Naturals.

-1. Store Bought Options
+1. Store Bought Egg Replacer

 Try these gluten-free, allergen-friendly and tasteless alternatives.
 These store bought egg substitutes are made mainly with potato starch and are a great buy when you are in a cooking crunch!

-Satisfy the DYIer in you with this simple recipe for a DIY powdered egg replacer just like the ones you would buy in the store.
 This recipe makes 50 egg substitutes that can be stored in the refrigerator until they are needed.
 You can make one batch of this and be good for a baking party!

 3. Fruit